JakeSteam/blog-programming/_drafts/2023-05-23-introducing-pixel-blacksmith-2.md

     - Android
 ---

-8=9 years later, it's time for a sequel to a project I worked on obsessively, which taught me all the basics of Android development and publishing!
+8-9 years later, it's time for a sequel to a project I worked on obsessively, which taught me all the basics of Android development and publishing!
 Pixel Blacksmith's sequel has finally started development, here's all the info on the game, and some explanation for why it's happening now.

-I first got into Android development close to a decade ago, and learned entirely through building my game Pixel Blacksmith in my spare time.
+I first got into Android development close to a decade ago, and learned entirely through building my game [Pixel Blacksmith](https://play.google.com/store/apps/details?id=uk.co.jakelee.blacksmith) in my spare time.
 Having a project like that *really* helped provide the motivation & direction for learning, and the fact that it became surprisingly successful (and profitable!) undoubtedly helped my career.

-So, since I'm moving back into Android development (from management) in July, what better time to relearn Android with a sequel?
+So, since I'm moving back into Android development (from management) in July, what better time to relearn modern Android than with a sequel?

 ## Game overview